serlo/.github/profile/README.md

 ## Help us in our mission of educational equity

 All of our software is of course open source.
 We are happy about every contributor who helps us on our mission to achieve educational equity.
 Do you want to help?
+Do you have feedback what we can make better?
 Let's get in contact and discuss where your contribution is needed the most.
 You can reach us via [de@serlo.org](mailto:de@serlo.org).

 We also have marked good starting issues in our repositories with the tag `good first issue`.
 You can find them in our main repositories at: